matt-dong-123/dotfiles/README.md

 </details>

-You can raise issues if you run into any problems and bugs in the install script.
+You can raise issues if you run into any problems and bugs.
 I'll try as hard as I can!

 **Remember, my dotfiles are for myself, so it might not work for you.**